SuperOfficeDocs/superoffice-docs/docs/ns-web-services/what-is-netserver-part-1.md

 ## Service Layer

 Global access to SuperOffice data is easy to achieve through leveraging the service-orientated aspects of NetServer.
-One way to communicate with NetServer web services is to use Microsoft's ServiceModel Metadata Utility Tool ([SVCUTIL.exe][2] to generate a client proxy class for a particular NetServer web service, e.g. Appointment.svc or Contact.svc.
+One way to communicate with NetServer web services is to use Microsoft's ServiceModel Metadata Utility Tool ([SVCUTIL.exe][2] to generate a client proxy class for a particular NetServer web service, for example Appointment.svc or Contact.svc.
 Another way is to create a Visual Studio Service Reference and communicate with the services through that proxy.
 The most complete way, however, is to reference the pre-packaged, all-in-one factory-driven proxy, SuperOffice.Services.dll.

 There is flexibility in using SuperOffice proxies.
 Not only are all of the complexities involved with communicating with web services done for you, but also in the ability to code once and have your application work both local or remote simply by changing a single configuration setting - SuperOffice->Services->DefaultMode.
 Under the hood, however, there are significant differences between the different modes, Local, Remote, and Switch.

 Within the services layer, most development will involve IAgent-derived types and Carrier types.
-Agents are used to execute actions, e.g. call methods, while Carrier objects, such as Person and PersonEntity are mere data containers.
+Agents are used to execute actions, for example call methods, while Carrier objects, such as Person and PersonEntity are mere data containers.
 As your will soon come to realize, carrier entities better resemble Entity objects, where an entity property, such as the PersonEntity.Contact, is a populated object that contains all relational information pertaining to the corresponding contact - including name, address, contact ID, phone collection, and more.
 In contrast, carrier objects (not ending in Entity) such as Contact and Person, are more similar to Row objects.
 Carrier object properties represent identity values correlating to the identity field in the corresponding table.
 For example, the Person.ContactId property is of type integer and correlates to the contact\_id field in the Contact table.

 ### Service Communication Modes